nest-desktop/nest-desktop/docs/developer/development.rst

   nest-desktop start

 .. note::
-  Do not forget to start NEST Server.
+  Do not forget to start NEST Simulator.

 **Commit changes**